Blue-Chip Chemical Stock Eyes 10th Straight After Bull Notes

 There's still plenty of room for additional upgrades and/or price-target hikes going forward.
 Of the 24 analysts in coverage, 15 still call DOW a tepid "hold" or worse.
 What's more, the 12-month consensus price target of $70.63 is in line with current levels.

 Looking at today's options activity, the May 73 call is the most popular by far, and also happens to be the top open interest position.
 Calls have been winning out in the options pits lately, with 2.61 calls bought for every put over the last 10 weeks at the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX).
 This ratio stands higher than 81% of readings from the past year, indicating long calls have been getting picked up at a faster-than-usual rate.
-7 Electric Vehicle Stocks That Are Ready to Charge Higher
+7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .